monk-io/docs/_mkdocs/docs/lifecycle/cluster-create-1.md

 ## Conclusion

 We have learned how to create and grow a cluster.
-The whole point of having a Monk cluster is being able to run templates on it.
-Continue to the next guide to see how to run a template in your new cluster.
+The whole point of having a Monk cluster is being able to run Kits on it.
+Continue to the next guide to see how to run a Kit in your new cluster.